Milosz-Dudek/HCV/README.md

 The dataset has got not only HCV but also it includes its progress stages but for this small dataset it is better to just divde them into: healthy and sick patients

-# Preprocessing of the data
+## Preprocessing of the data

-# Training of the data
+## Training of the data

-# Final predictions
+## Final predictions

+## Future tasks
+Testing the usage of two models: xgboost and lightgbm